-2. A snake hospital, breeding centre and museum rolled into one, the farm’s main draw is the unmissable Snake Handling Show, which takes place every weekday afternoon at 14:30, 11:00 on weekdays and holidays.
-The show takes place in the farm garden.
-Just take your seat at the stage and watch as the handlers bring a selection of beasts out for your general delight/terror.
+2. April 2015.
+A snake hospital, breeding centre and museum rolled into one, the farm’s main draw is the unmissable Snake Handling Show, which takes place every weekday afternoon at 14:30, 11:00 on weekdays and holidays.
+The show takes place in the farm garden, just take your seat at the stage and watch as the handlers bring a selection of beasts out for your general delight/terror.
 The venomous little lord of evil in this photo is a white-lipped pit viper.

-4. Bangkok Snake Farm, April 2015.
-A particularly scary moment came when one snake suddenly lashed out, falling just inches short of a trainer’s arm.
+4. April 2015.
+A particularly scary moment came when one snake suddenly lashed out, falling just inches short of its trainer’s arm.
 I love the expression from the security dude in the background.
-He’d seen it all before.
+He doesn’t give a fuck, he’s seen it all before.

 Like these?
 Then why not have a leaf through my zillion other 5s from across Thailand.